wohshon/fis-integration/README.md

 2. [Deployng JBoss Datagrid](#deploying-jboss-datagrid)

+  An AMQ pod acting as sensors to host some messages in a topic

+3. [Deployng the mock sensors](#deploying-the-mock-sensors)

   This is the integration component in the demo, it pulls messages from AMQ, do some basic filtering and route messages back to AMQ based on payload.

-3. [Deployng the mock sensors](#deploying-the-mock-sensors)

-  An AMQ pod acting as sensors to host some messages in a topic

 4. [Deployng Fuse Integration Service](#deploying-fuse-integration-service)

-  This is the integration component in the demo, it pulls messages from AMQ, do some basic filtering and route messages back to AMQ based on payload.
+  This is a sample mqtt client.

 5. [Running the Client](#client)

-  This is the integration component in the demo, it pulls messages from AMQ, do some basic filtering and route messages back to AMQ based on payload.

 ### Deploying AMQ